rolandmueller/bigdata/cloud_deployment.md

     caprover deploy -d
     ```

-7. Create at your domain provider (e.g. Namecheap) a new subdomain (like `counter` (without a wild card (star) before)) and point it to the same IP-address of your VPS.
-In the CapRover Web GUI for the flask app, add the full domain (e.g. counter.example.com) and clock on `Connect New Domain`.
-Test if you can reach your app also to the new app (e.g. at http://counter.example.com).
+7. If you did not already have done, create at your domain provider (e.g. Namecheap) a new subdomain (like `flask` (without a wild card (star) before)) and point it to the same IP-address of your VPS.
+In the CapRover Web GUI for the flask app, add the full domain (e.g. flask.example.com) and clock on `Connect New Domain`.
+Test if you can reach your app also to the new app (e.g. at http://flask.example.com).

-8. In the CapRover Web GUI for the newly added domain (e.g. at http://counter.example.com), click `Enable HTTPS`.
-Test if you can reach your app with the https URL (e.g. at https://counter.example.com).
+8. In the CapRover Web GUI for the newly added domain (e.g. at http://flask.example.com), click `Enable HTTPS`.
+Test if you can reach your app with the https URL (e.g. at https://flask.example.com).

 9. In the CapRover Web GUI, enable `Force HTTPS by redirecting all HTTP traffic to HTTPS`.
-Enter your domain without https (e.g. at http://counter.example.com) and test if you get redirected to the https URL (e.g. to https://counter.example.com).
+Enter your domain without https (e.g. at http://flask.example.com) and test if you get redirected to the https URL (e.g. to https://flask.example.com).

 # Deliverables